Tongue and lips logo: History

 The Rolling Stones needed a poster for their 1970 European Tour, but they were unhappy with the designs that were offered to them by their then record company Decca Records.
 The band began to look for a design student to design not only the poster, but also a logo or symbol which could be used on note paper, a programme cover and a cover for the press book.
 John Pasche was in his third and final year at the time on his Master of Arts degree at the Royal College of Art in London 1970 when Mick Jagger approached him, having seen his designs at the final degree show.
 Having accepted the commission, Pasche started working on the poster.
 Jagger accepted his second and final version.

 For the logo, Jagger had suggested the tongue of the Hindu goddess Kali.
 Pasche said at the time, "The design concept for the tongue was to represent the band's anti-authoritarian attitude, Mick's mouth, and the obvious sexual connotations.
 I designed it in such a way that it was easily reproduced and in a style I thought could stand the test of time."
-In an interview with The New York Times, Pasche recalled that, “I didn’t want to do anything Indian, because I thought it would be very dated quickly, as everyone was going through that phase at the time”.
+In an interview with The New York Times, Pasche recalled that, "I didn't want to do anything Indian, because I thought it would be very dated quickly, as everyone was going through that phase at the time".
 However, it did inspire him to his design.

 In New York, Craig Braun as the owner and creative director of the Sound Packaging Corporation, had a deadline to complete the artwork for the band's Sticky Fingers album and he needed the logo from Pasche.

 Illustrators at Craig Braun's Sound Packaging Corporation finished the logo by narrowing the tongue, adding more white around the lips and tongue, with black to highlight the throat, then blew it up to cover the entire inside sleeve of the American release of Sticky Fingers album.
-Pasche’s version was used internationally.
+Pasche's version was used internationally.
+The poster by Pasche for the 1970 European Tour was completed, although the first time that the logo was used was on 26 March 1971, when it appeared on VIP passes to the concert at the Marquee Club, which was at the end of their 1971 UK Tour.